ProHockeyTalk’s NHL free agency tracker

 • Greg Pateryn gets a three-year, $6.75 million deal from the Minnesota Wild.
 Eric Fehr (one year, $1 million) is joining him.
 (Link)

-• The Bruins, Sabres Stars find backups with Jaroslav Halak (two years) headed to Boston, Anton Khudobin (two years, $5 million) on his way to Dallas and Carter Hutton (three years, $8.25 million) going to Buffalo.
+• The Bruins, Sabres Stars find backups with Jaroslav Halak (two years, $5.5 million) headed to Boston, Anton Khudobin (two years, $5 million) on his way to Dallas and Carter Hutton (three years, $8.25 million) going to Buffalo.

 June 30